WNBA games postponed following shooting of Jacob Blake

 All four teams took a knee at center court right before leaving the court.

-Atlanta Dream player Elizabeth Williams read a statement on ESPN saying that the “consensus is not to play in tonight’s games.
-We stand in solidarity with our brothers in the NBA.”
+Atlanta Dream player Elizabeth Williams read a statement on ESPN saying that the “consensus is not to play in tonight’s games.”

+“We stand in solidarity with our brothers in the NBA, and will continue this conversation with our brothers and sisters across all leagues and look to take collective action,” said Williams, the secretary of the players’ union.

-The Mystics came into the arena wearing shirts that spelled out Blake’s name on the front and had holes in the back to signify the seven bullets that he was hit with by police in Kenosha, Wisconsin.
+The Mystics came into the arena wearing shirts that spelled out Blake’s name on the front and had holes in the back to signify the seven bullets that the 29-year-old black man was hit with by police in Kenosha, Wisconsin.

 The league had just passed its halfway mark of the 22-game season.
 With teams playing pretty much every other day in the bubble the postponed games will most likely have to be made up after the regular season ends on Sept.
 12.